 Research has shown that in many cases, a combination of both medications and therapy gives patients the best result.
 Medication can help alleviate the symptoms of anxiety or depression more quickly, thus giving a person a chance to improve their symptoms while undergoing therapy at the same time.

-Combining both treatments can provide improvements in symptoms, teach the skills that will allow you to cope with your issues, and help you feel better.
+Combining both treatments can improve symptoms, teach the skills that will allow you to cope with your issues, and help you feel better.
 Furthermore, therapy gives you the tools to cope if symptoms arise again.

-When in doubt you can ask the doctor, he can suggest you the best recommendation for your condition.
+When in doubt you can ask the doctor, and he can suggest the best recommendation for your condition.